Mileage expenses can be created from both the web and the mobile app.

 Setting the Default Mileage Rate and Default Distance Category

 Companies can set the default mileage rate and category in the “Distance” section of the policy settings.
 To get there, go to Admin > Policies > [Policy Name] > Expenses.
 You will also be able to choose whether to use miles or kilometers as the default unit.
 The rate, default category, and type can be overridden by the user.

-Individuals can set their default mileage rate in their personal settings.
+Individuals can set their default mileage rate in their account settings.
 To get there, go to Settings > Preferences.
 You will also be able to choose wether to use miles or kilometers as the default unit.

-Creating Mileage Expenses
+Creating Mileage Expenses (on web)

 Mileage expenses can be created both from the web and from the Expensify mobile app.
 Note that you cannot add tax to mileage expenses.